Birthgap — global fertility and the timing of parenthood

 Total births

-Croatia saw a total of 32,069 births in 2024, showing only a slight increase from the 31,809 births recorded in 2023.
-The number of total births has been on a declining trend over the last five years, with an average of 33,874 births annually.
-When compared to the 2000s average of 41,685 births, there has been a significant decrease of 9,616 births, representing a 23.1% drop.
+Total births in Croatia reached 32,069 in 2024, showing only a slight increase from the 31,809 recorded in 2023.
+The trend over the last five years has been a decline, with an average of 33,874 births annually during that period.
+When looking back to the 2000s, the average was significantly higher at 41,685 births per year, meaning recent totals are down by 9,616 births, a 23.1% reduction.

 Total Live Births over the decades